Lok Sabha passes bills extending women’s reservation to Jammu and Kashmir, Puducherry assemblies

 The Government of Union Territories (Amendment) Bill states that “as nearly as may be”, one-third of the seats in the Puducherry Legislative Assembly should be reserved for women.
 Similarly, the Jammu and Kashmir Reorganisation (Second Amendment) Bill states that “as nearly as may be”, one-third of the seats in the Jammu and Kashmir Legislative Assembly should be reserved for women.

-The women’s reservation law – officially called the Constitution (One Hundred and Sixth Amendment) Act, 2023 – seeks to provide 33 percent reservation to women in the Lok Sabha and state assemblies.
-The law will come into effect after the next Census and subsequent delimitation exercise are carried out to determine which seats are reserved for women.
+The women’s reservation law – officially called the Constitution (One Hundred and Sixth Amendment) Act, 2023 – seeks to provide 33% reservation to women in the Lok Sabha and state assemblies.
+The law will come into effect after the delimitation exercise is carried out, following the next Census, to determine which seats are reserved for women.

 Union Minister of State for Home Nityanand Rai said that the bills on women’s reservation in Jammu and Kashmir and Puducherry will enable greater participation of women as public representatives in the law-making process, PTI reported.